ayodejiayankola/FacilitySelector/README.md

 # FacilitySelector
-An iOS app that displays information aboutthe list of facilities and their options from An Api with the exclusion condition, so that users cannot select from the exclusions combinations..
-Built with Swift 5, UIKit, and MVVM architecture
+An iOS app that displays information about the list of facilities and their options from an API with the exclusion condition, so that users cannot select from the exclusion combinations.
+Built with Swift 5, UIKit, and MVVM architecture.

 # iOS App - README